forderud/WindowsClientAuth/README.md

 The reason for OpenSSL _not_ being supported, is that OpenSSL is unable to access private keys through the [CNG](https://learn.microsoft.com/en-us/windows/win32/seccng/cng-portal) API.
 There does exist a `openssl-cng-engine` project that seeks to address this gap, but [client autentication doesn't appear to be supported yet](https://github.com/rticommunity/openssl-cng-engine/issues/46).

+### Proxy server settings
+The above API alternatives will automatically utilize the Windows proxy settings for the currently logged in user.

+Proxy settings can either be configured from "Windows Settings" -> "Proxy" or using the [`Netsh set advproxy`](https://learn.microsoft.com/en-us/windows/win32/winhttp/netsh-exe-commands#set-advproxy) command

 ## Code signing
 The `codeSigning` OID (1.3.6.1.5.5.7.3.3) EKU field in the client certificate enables it to be used for code signing.